Samuel Arnold (conspirator): Arrest and trial

 After Booth assassinated Lincoln on April 14, 1865, Arnold was arrested from his job in Virginia on suspicion of complicity.
 He admitted his part in the plot to kidnap Lincoln, and his co-workers supported his contention of being in Virginia at the time of the assassination.
-During the trial, one of the chief witnesses was Louis J. Weichmann, a boarder at Mary Surratt's (John Surratt's mother).
+During the trial, one of the chief witnesses was Louis J. Weichmann, a boarder at the home of Mary Surratt (the mother of John Surratt).

 Conviction and sentence

 Arnold was found guilty of conspiracy by a military tribunal and sentenced to life in prison at Fort Jefferson, along with Samuel Mudd, Michael O'Laughlen, and Edmund Spangler.
 In 1869, Arnold, Mudd, and Spangler were released after being pardoned by President Andrew Johnson (O'Laughlen died in prison in 1867).

 Post-prison years and death

 After Samuel Arnold returned home, he lived quietly out of the public eye for more than thirty years.
 In 1898, he returned to Fort Jefferson and took photographs of his old prison, but the photographs have not survived.
 In 1902, Arnold wrote a series of newspaper articles for the Baltimore American describing his imprisonment at Fort Jefferson.
 Arnold died four years later on September 21, 1906.
 He is buried at Green Mount Cemetery in Baltimore, Maryland.
 The only conspirator who survived him was John Surratt.